alexchoi330/Bank-Stock-Account/README.md

 -As a user, I want to be able to view my bank account

--As a user, I want to be able to save my stock-list to file

 -As a user, I want to be able to save my bank account to file

--As a user, I want to be able to load in my stock-list or/and my bank account
+-As a user, I want to be able to load in  my bank account

 -As a user, I want to be able to add stocks to the list of stocks